tams-cso/hacktams/README.md

-            "name": "Name of team member to display", "position": "Position of team member to display", "link": "(optional) Link to site/github/linkedin/etc to go to when clicked on", "img": "(optional) Name of image in image folder" },
+            "name": "Name of team member to display", "position": "Position of team member to display", "link": "(optional) Link to site/github/linkedin/etc to go to when clicked on", },
         {
             // team memeber 2